Germany: Incoming government faces calls to tackle violence against women | DW | 25.11.2021

 The remarks came on the International Day for the Elimination of Violence against Women initiated by the UN General Assembly.

-They also came as European Commission President Ursula von der Leyen announced on Twitter that she aims to put foward a proposed law to fight violence against women next spring.
+They also came as European Commission President Ursula von der Leyen announced on Twitter that she aims to put forward a proposed law to fight violence against women next spring.

 "Violence against one of us is violence against all," she wrote.